 Going to the beach, something many people are excited for and do often when the weather is nice.
 Not many people can say they have had an encounter with sharks at the beach.
-For years beaches have been using nets and mesh to trap and Kill sharks.
+For years beaches have been using nets and mesh to trap and kill sharks.
 While it has been successful, its not the most efficient methodgand sharks and living organisms as well that should not be killed in their own domain.
 Coastal beaches should not use shark netting anymore.
-"If we can put a man on the moon, we can certainly determine a method that sharks and humans can peacefully coexist."
+"If we can put a man on the moon, we can certainly determine a method to ensure that sharks and humans can peacefully coexist."
 (Text 2, lines 31-33).
-Snark netting desait the best method as it catches and kills more than just sharks. @ bordsootage Fish, whales, dolphins and many other sea creatures are suffering because of these nets.
-Also it states text 1 "the nets are not intended to form a complete barrier, and sharks can still get through not only do nots kill protected marine species, they don't guarantee protection for swimmers either" (lines 17 and 32-33).
+Shark netting deart the best method as it catches and kills more than just sharks.
+Be berthe Fish, whales, dolphins and many other sea creatures are suffering because of these nets.
+Also it states text 1 "the nets are not intended to forma complete barrier, and sharks can still get through .... not only do nets kill protected marine species, they don't guarantee protection for swimmers either" (lines 17 and 32-33).
 This is important because these nets are killing off other species.
-There also not doing their main job of protesting humans, so what's the point of still using them?
+These also not doing their main job of protesting humans, so what's the point of still using them?
 We can certainly find more safer, sensible and efficient ways to deal with this.

 Even though many people are frighteneds and terrified by them, we need sharks on our planet.
-They do come with several benefits that holp us as well as the sealife.
+They do come with several benefits that help us as well as the sea life.
 "Sharks are a critical component in an ecosystem that controls our planets temperature and weather, provides 1/2 of the world with food and generates more oxygen than all the rainforests combined (Text 2, lines 24-26).
 In other words sharks, just like every other living creature, have a purpose on this planet.
 Killing them in their own domain underwater may prevent a couple of shark-bitses, but it would cause losses in several other things.
 Although some people say we should get wirid of the nets others disagree.
-Shark nets have killed several sharks, and prevented many human deaths keeping the bearhes a safe place.
-In text 1 it says "Since their introduction in 1936, not 1 fatal shark attack has been recorded at beaches where nets have been installed poo the majestic but terrifying Great White Shark is regularely caught in shark nets in significant numbers "(lines 2-3 and 6).
+Shark nets have killed several sharks, and prevented many human deaths keeping the beaches a safe place.
+In text 1 it says " since their introduction in 1936, not 1 fatal shark attack has been recorded at beaches where nets have been installed poo the majestic but terrifying Great White Shark is regularely caught in shark nets in significant numbers" (lines 2-3 and 6).
 Although the nets are successful in their target of killing sharles are not the best method.
-There are several other ways we can block sharks from the beaches without killing them off. have increased technology and stopping us ter, less bloody ways "elimination effects including we really want underwater environment and er species? see sharles in a more uses and the orpan is a situation.
-Not only netting 100% efficient doesn't a our it also time spent on coastal dolphins and whale 5, why should sharks
+There are they several other ways we can block sharks from the beaches without killing them off. have increased and becomo advanced knowlege technology and stopping us there is comina nothing trom ter, less bloody ways andle this "elimination tration. sharks can 56 af disas trous effects including the Collapse the death fisheries and reefs" coral we really want Do +0 damage underwater environment and endar er species? anoth see sharles in a more People neadt positive, Sharks than several do benefits uses and cruely elimina and ØG the orpan is a horri ble GIAGA with the situation.
+Not only is netting 100% efficient to 0+ doesn't nour it also 50 at, but es.
+None time spent on coastal 01 dolphing and whale rugat US 5, why should sharks eptions